Florence Workplace Injury Lawyer

 DRUNK DRIVER

 Workers power the South Carolina economy, and they deserve compensation whenever they are hurt on the job.
 At Hart Law, we understand the difficulties workers face when they are dealing with injuries.
-Many are afraid that they will be unable to provide for their families and that they might lose their home.
+Many are afraid that they will be unable to provide for their families and that they might lose their homes.
 Fortunately, the majority of workers in the state are covered by workers’ compensation.

 In South Carolina, injured workers can request no-fault benefits if they are hurt while working.
 You should receive medical care for free, along with wage loss or disability benefits if you cannot work.
-Contact our office to speak with a Florence workplace injury attorney at our office.
+Contact our office to speak with a Florence workplace injury lawyer at our office.

 Workplace Injuries at a Glance